 Bath England – Things To Do In Bath

 One weekend, as the summers were setting foot, I drove to Bath city to explore the 2000-year-old baths that are supposedly the best-preserved Roman baths in the world.
 The city of Bath then was one of the very few world heritage cities.
 I went around the Baths dotted with many statues of Goddess Minerva.
 The hot water from the old spring seemed like it was molten metal and not water that was flowing.
 Yes, my logical mind did understand that it is the minerals in this water that lend it the color.
 But then what you sense and feel at that moment is what your memory retains better.

 Heating chambers in the Great Bath remain in my memory until date as small brick pillars standing in a huge hall.
 The small instruments that were used to scrap and clean the skin sounded scary in their present form.
 I told myself they must have gone bad with time.
 I did take an audio guide to get the whole story but do not remember much of it.

 I took a free walking tour of the city of Bath.
 A lovely old lady who had spent all her life in this small city took us around the streets of Bath.
 She told us stories of windows that were joined to make one as the house owners were taxed on the number of windows in their houses.
 She showed us the house that had 3 different architecture styles embedded in its façade.
-Most importantly she showed us the house of Bath’s most famous resident – author Jane Austen which in now called the Jane Austen Center.
+Most importantly she showed us the house of Bath’s most famous resident – author Jane Austen which is now called the Jane Austen Center.
 I will never forget the window of her house that had a huge metal mesh jetting out below the window.
 This I was told was to support the huge skirts that the women of those times wore.
-To stand in a place where the Pride and Prejudice were written gave me goose bumps.
+To stand in a place where the Pride and Prejudice were written gave me goosebumps.